 Tax-exempt sellers such as manufacturers, distributors, and wholesalers have been hit with a double whammy of tax complexity in the last few years.
 The Supreme Court’s June 2018 South Dakota v.
 Wayfair, Inc. decision and the resulting rise of economic nexus laws have exponentially increased the burden on businesses to manage exempt sales properly.

-Please join Kael Kelly, general manager, Compliance Documents at Avalara, and Maria Tringali, senior solutions consultant at Avalara, as they discuss:
+Watch Kael Kelly, general manager, Compliance Documents at Avalara, and Maria Tringali, senior solutions consultant at Avalara discuss:

 - The Wayfair decision's impact on tax-exempt sellers